alesimoes/document-storage/README.md

 |DELETE|/api/document/{id}/access/user|Revoke document access to a user or a group|
 |DELETE|/api/document/{id}/access/group|Revoke document access to a user or a group|

+### Security

-To authenticate a user, send a POST request to /api/auth/login with a JSON payload that includes the username and password:
+To authenticate a user, send a POST request to /api/auth/ with a JSON payload that includes the username and password:

     {
       "username": "admin",